thserra/MIPLIBing/README.md

 ## Citation

-A manuscript the describes and contextualizes MIPLIBing is currently under review:
+A manuscript that describes and contextualizes MIPLIBing is currently under review:

 ```
 @unpublished{MIPLIBing,